petegordon/suit-up/README.md

+1 issue; I know I need to address.
+The foreign key column names require you to be exact in relationship back to the table they refer.
+(This is causing me problems with my example I still need to fix)

 ## What you need
 You need a SQLite CREATE sql script or an existing SQLite database from which you would like to create JavaScript Object sweetness.